 Anyone who has been living (and partying) abroad knows that your nightlife expertise depends immensely on your framework of reference.
-Asians party different from Germans, and Germans party different from Mexicans.
-After a few fun-filled nights out in Mexico, here are the things I learnt from the locals.
+Asians party differently than Germans, and Germans party differently than Mexicans.
+After a few fun-filled nights out in Mexico, here are the things I learned from the locals.

-Rule number one, you siempre (always) say si (yes) to a fiesta.
+Rule number one: you siempre (always) say si (yes) to a fiesta (party).
 Vámonos (let's go).

 Mexicans dress to impress, and although it took me some time getting used to a whole hour in the bathroom to get ready before leaving, I get it.

 After all, a party is an important gathering, and you want to look your best.
 Before the men reading this shy away, stay with me!
 This is also for you.
-In most clubs in larger Mexican cities – Mexico City, Puebla, Guadalajara and Monterrey – high heels, carefully applied make-up, and nice clothing is crucial for women.
-For the guys, this means you're expected to wear dress shoes and a button down shirt.
+In most clubs in larger Mexican cities – Mexico City, Puebla, Guadalajara, and Monterrey – high heels, carefully applied make-up, and nice clothing is crucial for women.
+For the guys, this means you're expected to wear dress shoes and a button-down shirt.
 Bouncers and the local ladies share this expectation.
-So, if you think you can make into a club wearing sneakers and a T-shirt, think again!
+So, if you think you can make it into a club wearing sneakers and a T-shirt, think again!

 Get some tequila, and make sure it's the good stuff.
-Tequila is made from the blue agave plant, and a good tequila will be made wth 100 percent agave juice.
-If it's not 100 percent agave, the remainder will likely be sugar or other additives, which are a crippling hangover ready to happen.
+Tequila is made from the blue agave plant, and a good tequila will be made wth 100% agave juice.
+If it's not 100% agave, the remainder will likely be sugar or other additives, which are a crippling hangover ready to happen.